-Producer Robert Justman originally planned to film “The Joy Machine” during the second season.
-His successor, Fred Freiberger, revived it during the third season, when Meyer Dolinsky rewrote the script to include a love story for Scotty.
+Producer Robert Justman planned to film “The Joy Machine” during Season 2.
+His successor, Fred Freiberger, brought it back in Season 3, when Meyer Dolinsky rewrote the script to include a love story for Scotty.
 It was meant to be the twenty-fifth episode of the season, but the studio canceled Star Trek after twenty-four episodes.

-The script was turned into novel by Sturgeon’s friend and fellow science-fiction author James Gunn in 1996
+The script was turned into novel by Sturgeon’s friend and fellow science-fiction writer, James Gunn, in 1996

 In his quarters, Kirk stares at a photograph of a beautiful young woman.
-An inscription on the picture reads: “Soon, darling — then forever.”
+An inscription reads: “Soon, darling — then forever.”

 Kirk hastily turns the photo facedown when McCoy enters.
 The officers discuss their mission.
 The Enterprise is approaching the planet Timshel, which shut its borders to outsiders two years ago.
 Federation investigators who beamed down promptly resigned their commission.
 Among them was Danielle “Dannie” Du Molin, Kirk’s one-time fiancée.
 The crew will be aided by Marouk, a native of Timshel Kirk met when he first visited the planet years ago.

 As Kirk leaves for the transporter room, McCoy contemplates Danielle’s inscription, “Soon, darling — then forever.”

 On Timshel, Kirk is met by Mareen, Marouk’s wife.
 She hastily whisks him away to the family’s apartment, sneaking Kirk past a policeman.
 Kirk is puzzled.
 The Timshel police are known for their fairness and tolerance.

 Marouk, a warm, intelligent man, arrives home and Kirk is full of questions.
 There will be time for that later, Marouk says.
 Mareen takes Kirk to a room, opens the door and beckons him inside.
 Dannie Du Molin is waiting for him.